apache/griffin/griffin-doc/docker/griffin-docker-guide.md

     docker pull zookeeper:3.5
     ```
    The docker images are the griffin environment images.
-    - `apachegriffin/griffin_spark2`: This image contains mysql, hadoop, hive, spark, livy, griffin service, griffin measure, and some prepared demo data, it works as a single node spark cluster, providing spark engine and griffin service.
+    - `apachegriffin/griffin_spark2`: This image contains mysql, hadoop, hive, spark, livy, apache griffin service, apache griffin measure, and some prepared demo data, it works as a single node spark cluster, providing spark engine and apache griffin service.
     - `apachegriffin/elasticsearch`: This image is based on official elasticsearch, adding some configurations to enable cors requests, to provide elasticsearch service for metrics persist.
     - `apachegriffin/kafka`: This image contains kafka 0.8, and some demo streaming data, to provide streaming data source in streaming mode.
     - `zookeeper:3.5`: This image is official zookeeper, to provide zookeeper service in streaming mode.

 ### How to use griffin docker images in batch mode
 1. Copy [docker-compose-batch.yml](compose/docker-compose-batch.yml) to your work path.
-2. In your work path, start docker containers by using docker compose, wait for about one minute, then griffin service is ready.
+2. In your work path, start docker containers by using docker compose, wait for about one minute, then apache griffin service is ready.
     ```bash
     $ docker-compose -f docker-compose-batch.yml up -d
     ```